Mattia26/Coursework_DMS020/README.txt

 Open the Criminality_Report_Import_Pipeline.ipynb notebook and execute it.
 That will use the csv files in the "dataset_input" folder to produce the final output in the "dataset_output" folder

+Then execute the Criinality_Report_Analysis.ipynb notebook to reproduce the analysis steps